 Every team in the theater.
 Every team with a clicker.
-Every question more surprising than the one before.
+Every question harder than the one before.
 Your team will work together to solve analytic questions and multimedia challenges.
-Click your answers before time runs out, and don’t be surprised if you’re asked to connect a poem you studied to a clip from Brooklyn 99.
+Click your answers before time runs out, and don’t be surprised if you’re asked to connect a poem you studied to a clip from Brooklyn Nine-Nine.

 It's strategic.
 What will you and your teammates do when you disagree?